Sephora at Kohl's opens Friday

-QUINCY — The Sephora in the Quincy Kohl's will open to customers on Friday.
+QUINCY — The Sephora in the Quincy Kohl's will host its grand opening for customers on Friday.

 The Sephora at Kohl's shop at the department store, 6100 Broadway, is one of the 400 shops opening in Kohl's stores this year.